 For the investor who can accept these drawbacks in return for discounted trades, SogoTrade could perhaps be a decent fit.
 SogoTrade’s customer service is responsive and the diversity of platforms does have advantages, as we explored earlier.
 Make no mistake though, discounted trades come with a price.

 Reviewed by Blain Reinkensmeyer Blain heads research at StockBrokers.com and has been involved in the markets since placing his first stock trade back in 2001.
 He developed StockBrokers.com's annual review format six years ago which is respected by broker executives as the most thorough in the industry.
 Currently maintaining funded accounts with more than a dozen different US regulated online brokers, he's executed thousands of trades through his career and enjoys sharing his experiences through his personal blog, StockTrader.com.

 Compare Online Brokers

 Find out how SogoTrade stacks up against other brokers.

 Commissions & Fees

 SogoTrade full commissions schedule breakdown below.
-Note, SogoTrade does charge an account inactivity fee charged, "$50 annual charged if total account equity drops below $100 (waived if at least 1 trade executed in previous 12 month period)"
+Note, SogoTrade does charge an account inactivity fee which they call a "Low equity fee".
+The fee, "$50 annual charged if total account equity drops below $100 (waived if at least 1 trade executed in previous 12 month period)"